“America First” Ammo Crisis

 Duration: 7:24

-This video from Trench Grenade warns of an impending ammunition shortage and price increases, attributing it to significant US military aid to Ukraine, Israel, and Iran.
-The speaker highlights the scarcity of essential reloading components like primers, powder, and brass, impacting both new ammunition availability and reloading efforts.
-He strongly advises viewers to stock up on ammunition, recommending a minimum of 3,000 rounds for rifle and pistol calibers.
+This video from Trench Grenade, featuring insights from an experienced speaker, warns of an impending ammunition crisis in the United States.
+The speaker details how significant military aid to Ukraine, Israel, and NATO, coupled with domestic supply chain issues for primers, powder, and brass, is creating a 'bubble effect' making ammunition and components scarce and expensive.
+He strongly advises viewers to stock up on ammunition, recommending a minimum of 3,000 rounds for both rifle and pistol, and a total of 10,000 rounds if possible, while emphasizing compliance with all applicable laws.

 Quick Summary